 To form an LLC, you are required to fill out the article of association.
 To start a private limited liability company, you need to choose a unique name that does not rhyme with another company's name (see 'How To Become An Entrepreneur').
 Plus, the character must have the word "limited" or "ltd" at the end.
 Also, those who don't want to start from scratch should see our 'How To Buy A Business?' post.

 Shareholders' liability is dependent on share value.
 In an LLC, the business is separate from its owners, and it has separate finances from owners' ones guaranteeing your assets liability protection.

 To register a new LLC in the UK, for instance, you'll send applications to the Government's Companies House.
-You must choose a unique name, have an address and appoint a director before sending the application.
+You must choose a unique name, have an address (see 'Can I Use My Home Address For My LLC?') and appoint a director before sending the application.

 Also, you need the details of the shares and must have single or more shareholders.
 Then select a SIC code that points to the exact location of the firm.
 Your shareholders ought to form written rules of the Article of Association plus a Memorandum.

 Lastly, describe the most shareholders with significant control over your company, usually, those who hold more than twenty-five per cent voting rights or shares).
 You can use online mail or an agent - see the best ones here - to register your firm.

 After the registration, you get issued a "Certificate of Incorporation" verifying your LLC's legal existence.
 It also has the date of formation and the LLC business number.
 Once you form the LLC, it's vital to develop member responsibilities and roles.

 LLCs majorly use an operating agreement to define member roles.
 Drafting operating agreements isn't a necessity for LLC validation.
 However, it's prudent to prepare one because it can help your LLC deal with capital structure, allocation of losses and profits to the members, buyout member provisions, provision in case of a member's demise, plus other LLC business considerations.